Today I won’t be talking about luxury or lifestyle but rather about life choices.

 The whole detox program is actually very well planned as a holistic approach towards balanced wellness of body and mind.
 A normal day starts at 6:00 AM with a long walk (more a sprint!) on the beach or through the island, then breakfast—a glass of carrot and ginger juice—followed by 1 hour of yoga.
 In the afternoon, we would go to the gym, sauna and masseuse (some days, the gym was replaced with various other outdoor activities… turned almost into a boot camp).

-This past Sunday, for example, we did a island tour, visited a temple, famous rock formation and a secret waterfall.
+This past Sunday, for example, we did a sailboat tour, visited a temple, famous rock formation and a secret waterfall.
 The waterfall excursion was like intensive cardio—climbing and walking through a hidden path—but it was worth it!
 The view of the waterfall is absolutely breathtaking.

 Every day was full of exercise, yoga, sauna and massages, but somehow, the best thing about all of this, I didn’t feel the slightest bit tired, even despite the very low calorie intake.
 I felt incredibly energetic, happy and inspired, ready to get back to reality and make better decisions on the way I live, how to spend my time, with whom to spend my time, and the food choices I make… a total cleansing; and it feels wonderful!